PatrickEifler/kickoff/learn/grunt.md

 <a name="tasks"></a>

-## Use Kickoff’s grunt tasks
+## Kickoff’s Grunt tasks

-Kickoff comes with a number of useful Grunt tasks already setup for you to use.
-These are tasks that you can run from the command line in the root directory of your Kickoff project.
+Kickoff comes with a number of useful Grunt tasks configured for you to use.
+These are tasks that you can run in the command line from the root directory of your Kickoff project.

-Here is a guide to the tasks that are available and what each of them does:
+Here is a guide to the tasks that are available and what each of them does.

 <hr>
+<a name="grunt-default"></a>

-#### grunt - the default task
+#### grunt (the default task)

 Running `grunt` will carry out the following tasks on your code: